fa-rahimzadeh/proteinGeometry/README.md

 ```

 ### 3. Reading Protein Geometry Data
-Use ReadProteinData.py to load and inspect a protein's geometry according to its related protein_id
+Use ReadProteinData.py to load and inspect a protein's geometry according to its related protein_id as bellow

 ```bash
 from ReadProteinData import load_protein_data